VIKL Logo

 Frequency1–2x / monthOn demand, unlimited

-Best forDeep work, personal patternsDaily situations, feedback, tensions
+Best forPersonal patterns, transitionsDaily situations, feedback, tensions

 The ideal setup is a two-tier model:

-1. AI coaching for everyone: continuous, accessible support that helps every manager handle daily tensions and grow
+1. AI coaching for everyone: continuous, accessible support that helps every manager handle daily tensions and grow between the milestones

 In summary